simbayippy/nvim-configs/README.md

 # nvim-configs

-This repository contains my personal configuration files for my development workflow, focusing on:
+This repository contains my personal configuration files for my development workflow.
+Recently I realized the immediate benefits of an AI IDE such as Cursor, but could not replace the flows of nvim.
+Hence the configurations were ported over to Vscode/cursor settings.

+The contents of this repo focuses on:

+Under user settings

+- Cursor IDE

+under ~/.config/

 - Neovim
-- Cursor IDE
 - Yabai (window management for macOS)
 - SKHD (hotkey daemon for macOS)